Generate periodic signal from single-cycle waveforms

 duration = 15; numIterations = round(wvSynth.SampleRate*duration/wvSynth.SamplesPerFrame); for i = 1:numIterations audioOut = wvSynth(); scope(audioOut) deviceWriter(audioOut); drawnow limitrate % required to update parameter end

-As a best practice, release your objects once done.
+As a best practice, release your objects when done.

 release(deviceWriter) release(wvSynth) release(scope)